 What’s the best way to take your child’s temperature — with an oral, ear, forehead, rectal or armpit thermometer?
 Tap to discover the pros and cons of each device.

 Does a fever always mean your child is seriously ill?
-Not necessarily, says Cleveland Clinic pediatrician David Hornick, MD.
+Not necessarily, says pediatrician David Hornick, MD.
 “Many parents think a fever is caused directly by a virus or bacteria, but it’s actually caused by your child’s immune system fighting the germ,” he says.
 Germs don’t like higher temperatures.
-That’s why your body … Read More
+That’s why your body will send … Read More

 A fever may not send most people to the doctor’s office.
 But for a cancer patient, fever, along with weakness and pain, could signal an infection – and may prompt a visit to the emergency room.
 When a person’s immune system is compromised because of cancer and its treatments, it’s harder to rebound, even from … Read More